 The Tyranid hive is controlled by a single psychic presence, known as the Hive Mind.
 More psychically potent than any other entity in the Warhammer 40k universe, save perhaps for the eldritch Warhammer Chaos gods, each individual Tyranid is a genetically crafted puppet serving the will of the swarm.
 The odds are definitely against you in Space Marine 2.

-After having such a good time with the Space Marine 2 preview build, Wargamer is eagerly awaiting news of the Space Marine 2 release date – you’ll find more guides for the game in our Space Marine 2 walkthrough.
+After having such a good time with the Space Marine 2 preview build, and learning the Space Marine 2 release date, Wargamer is eagerly gathering every scrap of news – you’ll find more guides for the game in our Space Marine 2 walkthrough.
 In this guide we track all the different Tyranid biomorphs sighted in the game so far, explaining what we know of their weaponry, tactics, and behaviour, as well as providing insight into the lore behind the creatures.

 Here’s everything you need to know about the Space Marine 2 enemies revealed so far: